Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - Intramuscular (IM): The drug is injected into one of the large skeletal muscles.
 For example, diclofenac sodium.

-- Intravenous (IV): The drug is injected in one part of the superficial veins.
+- Intravenous (IV): The drug is injected in one part of a superficial vein.
 For example, normal saline.

 - Intradermal injection: The drug is injected into the skin.
 Examples are the BCG vaccine and the smallpox vaccine.